 This can result in an engine that runs poorly and creates excess blow-by during its operation, which leads to oil contamination and an unpleasant smell in your car.

 To address this issue, it’s important to have your vehicle inspected by a professional mechanic for any signs of damage or blockages related to the fuel injectors.
-They will

 Internal Engine Wear

 As your car’s engine runs, the various components inside are subjected to a tremendous amount of wear and tear.

 Over time, this can lead to problems like oil leaks, which can result in an oily gas smell in your vehicle.

 To prevent this from happening, it’s important to have regular maintenance performed on your car and to address any issues that arise as soon as possible.